 Hello in English

-To say Hello in Nepali we say Namaste or Namaskar both means same.
-Normally, in Nepali culture people say Namaste to elder people, respected people or in formal meetings.
-It also means giving respect to elder person.
+To say Hello in Nepali we say Namaste or Namaskar both mean the same.
+Normally, in Nepali culture people say Namaste to elder people, respected people, or in formal meetings.
+It also means giving respect to the elder person.

 Na-mas-te / Na-mas-kar नमस्ते / नमस्कार

-Similarly, Taremam is said in Newa culture by Newar people mostly in Kathmandu, Bhaktapur and Lalitpur.
-It is similar as hello but Taremam is not said to elder people by younger people.
-Mostly, it is used to greet friends, neighbors of same generation.
+Similarly, Taremam is said in Newa culture by Newar people mostly in Kathmandu, Bhaktapur, and Lalitpur.
+It is similar to hello but Taremam is not said to elder people by younger people.
+Mostly, it is used to greet friends and neighbors of the same generation.

-Ram ram is used to greet in Terai regions, Ram is the name of Hindu male Lord as described in holy book Ramayana.
+Ram-ram is used to greet in Terai regions, Ram is the name of the Hindu male Lord as described in the holy book Ramayana.

 Lhasso, fyafulla is another way of greeting in one of the community in Nepal.